Even Stevens: Production

 The show was originally produced as a show called Spivey's Kid Brother.
 A pilot was filmed in July 1999, and was later picked up by Disney Channel as Even Stevens.
-In the original pilot (which was repurposed as the flashback sequences in the episode "A Weak First Week"), Disney had to dub out the name "Spivey" to "Stevens".
+In the episode "A Weak First Week" (where the original pilot was repurposed as flashback sequences), Disney had to dub out the name "Spivey" to "Stevens".
 In fact, in the gym class scene, a banner is visible in the background reading, "Home of Spivey and the Wild Wombats."

-In the theme song of the show, clay animations of Louis and Ren turn their remote controls into lightsabers, alluding to Star Wars.
+In the theme song of the show, clay animations of Louis and Ren turn their remote controls into lightsabers, alluding to Star Wars, several years before Disney would purchase the franchise.
 Prior to this, Ren reads a TV guide with live-action photos of Christy Carlson Romano and Shia LaBeouf on the cover.

 Lawrence Junior High is apparently a standard three-grade junior high school.
 Although the show lasted three seasons, the timeline of the show is only two school years, with Louis and his friends remaining in the 7th grade until some point after the middle of the second season.
 In several third-season episodes there are subtle references to an advance in the timeline that puts Ren and her friends in the 9th grade and Louis in the 8th grade.
 Ren finally graduates in The Even Stevens Movie.

 Shia LaBeouf and Christy Carlson Romano are the only two actors to appear in all 65 episodes of the series.

-In 2002, the musical episode "Influenza: The Musical" aired as part of the program's second season, which was viewed favourably by the audience and network executives.
+In 2002, the musical episode "Influenza: The Musical" aired as part of the program's second season, which was viewed favorably by the audience and network executives.
 Several cast members had backgrounds on Broadway as well as professional dance training.
 McNamara had done musical theatre in high school and directed the episode, while Brookwell cited the "musical episode" as a television convention.
 Brookwell stated that network executives were initially unsure that a musical episode would be successful and were uninterested in the subgenre, but the idea was ultimately approved.
 The success of the musical format led to the idea being adopted on Brookwell and McNamara's other comedy series That's So Raven.
 It also inspired the development of the television film High School Musical, which then-president of Disney Channels Worldwide Gary Marsh said would not have been possible if not for the success of the Even Stevens episode.

+The series was produced and distributed by Disney in North America, while Fireworks Entertainment distributes the series in all other territories.